Estimate Time6 min

 Standard & Poor's (S&P) credit ratings rank the creditworthiness of debt issuers, such as a corporation or government.
 The highest rating on the S&P scale is AAA and it reflects an extremely strong ability to meet financial commitments.
 One step down is AA, which reflects a very strong ability to meet financial commitments.
 There are 5 ratings considered investment grade: AAA, AA, A, BBB, BBB-.
 Fitch Ratings publishes credit ratings that are forward-looking opinions on the relative ability of an entity or obligation to meet financial commitments.
 Issuer default ratings (IDRs) are assigned to corporations, sovereign entities, financial institutions such as banks, leasing companies and insurers, and public finance entities (local and regional governments).
 Issue level ratings are also assigned, often include an expectation of recovery and may be notched above or below the issuer level rating.
 Issue ratings are assigned to secured and unsecured debt securities, loans, preferred stock and other instruments, Structured finance ratings are issue ratings to securities backed by receivables or other financial assets that consider the obligations’ relative vulnerability to default.
 Credit ratings are indications of the likelihood of repayment in accordance with the terms of the issuance.
 In limited cases, Fitch may include additional considerations (i.e., rate to a higher or lower standard than that implied in the obligation’s documentation).
 Please see the section Specific Limitations Relating to Credit Rating Scales for details.
 Fitch Ratings also publishes other ratings, scores and opinions.
 For example, Fitch provides specialized ratings of servicers of residential and commercial mortgages, asset managers and funds.
 In each case, users should refer to the definitions of each individual scale for guidance on the dimensions of risk covered in each assessment.
 Fitch’s credit rating scale for issuers and issues is expressed using the categories ‘AAA’ to ‘BBB’ (investment grade) and ‘BB’ to ‘D’ (speculative grade) with an additional +/- for AA through CCC levels indicating relative differences of probability of default or recovery for issues.
 The terms “investment grade” and “speculative grade” are market conventions and do not imply any recommendation or endorsement of a specific security for investment purposes.
 Investment grade categories indicate relatively low to moderate credit risk, while ratings in the speculative categories signal either a higher level of credit risk or that a default has already occurred.

 The Morningstar Medalist Rating™ is a forward-looking analysis that considers a combination of qualitative and quantitative factors.
 Morningstar evaluates three key pillars when assessing a fund: People, Parent, and Process, coupled with a fee assessment.
-Gold is the highest of five Medalist Rating categories.
+The Medalist Rating uses a scale of Gold (highest), Silver, Bronze, Neutral, and Negative (lowest).
 For the full rating methodology, click here. <For the <insert fund name> report, click here.>

 Investing in bonds involves risk, including interest rate risk, inflation risk, credit and default risk, call risk, and liquidity risk.
 The third parties mentioned herein and Fidelity Investments are independent entities and are not legally affiliated. **IMPORTANT: The projections or other information generated by the Planning & Guidance Center's Retirement Analysis regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.
 Your results may vary with each use and over time.**